brenhertel/Pearl-ur5e/README.md

 12/23/2019: pushed new changes to repository.
 Updates to organization of git repository with forks from other repositories included as submodules.

-12/23/2019: pushed new changes to repository.
+12/24/2019: pushed new changes to repository.
 Updates to URDF files while attempting to resolve issues within moveit launches of URDF files.
 Changes have been made to launch_urdf.launch file defaults for testing purposes.

+12/26/2019: pushed new changes to repository.
+Created demo_xyz_playback.py executeable.
+This executes a trajectory of xyz coordinates from a .h5 file with the structure of the flowchart above (technically only needs the same paths to pos_rot_data and joint_positions).
+To use the demo playback, follow these steps
+1. Connect to the UR5e using the launch file as above.
+2. Run `rosrun brendan_ur5e demo_xyz_playback.py` and follow the prompts, making sure that the behavior is as expected before proceeding to the next step.
+(Note: this node executes trajectories on a real robot, so make sure you are ready to hit the emergency stop when using it.)
+3. When prompts are finished, the script ends and may be run again if necessary.
+Notes of demo_xyz_playback:
+- Make sure you are in "remote control" mode on the pendant
+- If the apparatus changes, change the setup for table and wall within the node
+- Wall and table dimensions are not exact, to get better executions these can be exactly measured out--probably down to 5mm tolerance
+- Using Ctrl-D to exit the node is slightly more graceful than Ctrl-C
+- Something to return to in the future: the script uses the initial joint_position for initial position instead of an xyz coordinate.
+Revisit to switch over to xyz coordinate to be compliant with xyz trajectory deformations.